tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 _source:kubernetes.io_

-1) The Open Service Broker API Server acts as an intermidiary for the Kuberenetes API server to negotiate initial provisioning and retrieve credentials to use the managed server.
-The rules and specifications go into great detail on the [Open Service Broker Project website](https://www.openservicebrokerapi.org/), but the TL;DR is that in order to be compliant as a service broker api you need to fulfil three criteria:
+1) The Open Service Broker API Server acts as an intermediary for the Kuberenetes API server to negotiate initial provisioning and retrieve credentials to use the managed server.
+The rules and specifications go into great detail on the [Open Service Broker Project website](https://www.openservicebrokerapi.org/), but the TL;DR is that in order to be compliant as a service broker API you need to fulfil three criteria:

 * Catalog endpoint - a JSON object list of your services offered.
 Each service should be composed of plans (small plan, medium plan, large plan etc.)
-* Create a new `ServiceInstance` - this can happen asynchronously and we go into detail further on what a `ServiceInstance` is further in the guide.
+* Create a new `ServiceInstance` - this can happen asynchronously and we go into detail further on what a `ServiceInstance` is further on this guide.
 * Credential generation - unique credentials need to be generated to access the service.

 2) `ClusterServiceBroker` is an in-cluster representation of a broker server.
 A resource of this type encapsulates connection details for that broker server.
-These are created and managed by cluster operators (the people or person who controls and configures clusters) who wish to use that broker server to make new types of managed services available within their cluster.
+These are created and managed by cluster operators (the people who control and configure clusters) who wish to use that broker server to make new types of managed services available within their cluster.

 3) `ClusterServiceClass` is a type of managed service offered by a particular broker.
-Each time a new `ClusterServiceBroker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings (small plan, medium plan etc.).
+Each time a new `ClusterServiceBroker` resource is added to the cluster, the service catalog controller connects to the corresponding broker server to obtain a list of service offerings (small plan, medium plan etc).
 A new `ClusterServiceClass` resource will automatically be created for each.

 4) `ServiceInstance` is a provisioned instance of a `ClusterServiceClass`.
 These are created by cluster users who wish to make a new concrete instance of some type of managed service to make that available for use by one or more in-cluster applications.
 When a new `ServiceInstance` resource is created, the service catalog controller will connect to the appropriate broker server and instruct it to provision the service instance.